 - Stay calm.
 If your loved one sees other people acting distressed, that can add to their condition and make the situation much worse.

 - Be patient.
 Don’t try to make the person remember anything and try not to correct any of their false beliefs.

 - Allow time for yourself.
 As a caregiver or family member, it’s important to give yourself time to rest.
 While it’s normal to feel like you can’t leave your loved one’s side, taking a break allows you to have the energy to support them in their recovery.

 Amnesia is a stage of brain injury recovery that most patients will pass through, especially if they are emerging from a coma.

-Symptoms of amnesia include loss of new memories, extreme confusion, and unpredictable behavior.
-Symptoms will usually resolve once the brain gets a chance to heal.
+Signs of amnesia include loss of new memories, extreme confusion, and unpredictable behavior.
+These will usually resolve as the brain heals.

-Finally, always remember that your loved one is not fully conscious right now.
+Finally, always remember that your loved one is not fully in control of his or her actions right now.
 So try not to take any of their words or actions personally.